Coupled fermion-kink system in Jackiw-Rebbi model: An example: supersymmetric kink model

+To find the other bound states and the corresponding parameters of the system we start with the known energy spectrum and bound states in $\lambda\to0$ limit and solve the set of equations for the whole region of $\phi_0$ within the numerical restrictions.
+The same boundary conditions as in (\ref{a21}) are considered.

 The left graph in figure \ref{fig:energy_spectrum} shows the fermionic bound state energies as a function of the asymptotic value of the bosonic field, $\phi_0$.
-As can be seen, the weak coupling limit result is retrieved as $\phi_0 \rightarrow \infty$, i.e. $E=\pm\sqrt{3/2}\,(m)$.
-It is important to note that for $\phi_0\gtrsim2$ the dynamical graphs and the lines $E=\pm\sqrt{3/2}\,(m)$ are not easily distinguishable, although for smaller $\phi_0$ the negative and positive energies change drastically from the ones in the weak coupling limit.
-In the numerical simulations the closer $\phi_0$ is to zero, the more difficult is for the solutions to converge.
-Thus, the smallest values of $\phi_0$ we are able to obtain are $\phi_0=0.501$ for the positive bound energy and $\phi_0=0.564$ for the negative one, though based on physical intuition it is possible to guess partially how the energy curves would behave below these values.
+As can be seen, the background result is retrieved as $\phi_0 \to \infty$, i.e. $E=\pm\sqrt{3/2}\,(m)$.
+It is important to note that for $\phi_0\gtrsim2$ the dynamical graphs and the lines $E=\pm\sqrt{3/2}\,(m)$ are not easily distinguishable, although for smaller $\phi_0$ the negative and positive energies change drastically from the $\lambda\to0$ ($\phi_0 \to \infty$) limit result.
+In the numerical simulations the closer $\phi_0$ is to zero, the more difficult it is for the solutions to converge.
+The smallest values of $\phi_0$ we are able to obtain are $\phi_0=0.501$ for the positive bound energy and $\phi_0=0.564$ for the negative one, though based on physical intuition it is possible to partially guess how the energy curves would behave below these values.
 The positive bound energy curve should not cross the zero energy line as it would configure level crossing \cite{farid}.
 Furthermore, as the negative energy curve becomes closer to the threshold line $E=-\sqrt{2}\,(m)$, its slope decreases considerably at $\phi_0\approx0.63$, as the right graph of figure \ref{fig:energy_spectrum} shows.
-It means that it probably does not join the Dirac sea, except for the limit $\phi_0\to0$, which is consistent with the discussion in the section \ref{sec:threshold}.

 Figures \ref{fig:psi_wave_functions_positive} and \ref{fig:psi_wave_functions_negative} depict the fermionic bound states as a function of $x$ for positive and negative energies, respectively.
-The solid curves are the result of our dynamical model and the dotted ones are the result in the weak coupling limit.
-We show the results for two different low values of $\phi_0$ for positive and negative energy states in order to highlight the effects in the strong coupling region.
-As can be seen in the graphs, in lower $\phi_0$ case the dynamical and static results become more different which confirms that in the low $\phi_0$ region the system cannot be described by the weak coupling approximation.
+The solid curves are the result of our dynamical model and the dotted ones are the result in $\lambda\to0$ limit.
+We show the results for two different low values of $\phi_0$ for positive and negative energy states in order to highlight the effects in the region far from $\lambda\to0$ limit.
+As can be seen in the graphs, in lower $\phi_0$ case the dynamical and background results become more distinct which confirms that in the low $\phi_0$ or large coupling $\lambda$ region the system cannot be described by the background approximation.